-Bill 135 and 136 propose to place approval authority at the Provincial ministerial and cabinet level.
+Bills 135 and 136 propose to place approval authority at the Provincial ministerial and cabinet level.
 While we support a strong leadership role in directing growth at the Provincial level, this represents a significant shift in planning approach and may require some support for municipalities in interpreting and implementing the required amendments to the local planning policies.
 More specifically we are concerned that the resources required to review and amend plans may burden municipalities and there will be significant expense and effort in making Official Plan Amendments and zoning amendments.

-RECOMMENDATION: Ensure resources are available, perhaps on a matching grant basis, to support the local governments in their implementations of Bill 135 and Bill 136.
+We recommend that resources be made available, perhaps on a matching grant basis, to support the local governments in their implementations of Bill 135 and Bill 136.